 1. “Let’s also not forget that public transport is a usual target of terrorism…and that open data must not blindly arm killers.”
 Unfortunately, terrorism was brought up at least four times during the hearing.
 In political terms, it is the ultimate killer argument.
 After all, who would argue for anything supporting terrorism?

-→ Open Data would obviously respect all laws; in particular fundamental freedoms that are in place.
+→ Open Data would obviously respect all laws; in particular, fundamental freedoms that are in place.
 It will not respect greed or inefficiency though.
-If anything, availability of real time data from public transport will help us mitigate, preempt and resolve disruptions in public transport.
+If anything, the availability of real-time data from public transport will help us mitigate, preempt and resolve disruptions in public transport.

 2. “Imagine only public services have to open their data, what a competitive disadvantage it would be vs. the private sector.”
 The argument was frequently backed up with the idea that “Producing data has a cost, far from negligible,” and that some of this should be driven back to the public purse.
 To balance the equation, it was suggested that a principle of reciprocity from the private sector should be promoted.

 → Moreover, sharing data can improve your service.
-For instance, historical weather data can help adapting maintenance of public utilities or predict the likelihood of air traffic delays, or the activity in broadband use can help understanding economic trends and needs.
+For instance, historical weather data can help to adapt maintenance of public utilities or predict the likelihood of air traffic delays, or the activity in broadband use can help to understand economic trends and needs.
 Again, the case for collaboration and open use of such data is overwhelming.

 → As opposed to public data, there is no sign of market failure for private data.
 Opening up public data will accelerate the growth of a private data market too (a market that provides legal certainty for private investments).